crystal-lang-tools/vscode-crystal-lang/README.md

 ![types on hover](https://i.imgur.com/5COCsQX.gif)

-## ERROR and INFO Messages
+## Messages

 > **show types**, **peek implementations** and **complete instance methods** check code errors, if errors exists it waits until they are fixed.

-Sometimes in some proyects, `crystal tool` turns heavy, in this case you can check OUTPUT tab in VSCode.
+Sometimes in some projects, `crystal tool` turns heavy, in this case you can check error and info messages.

 ![error messages](https://i.imgur.com/e1G9iIi.png)

-Some errors are:
+Errors are shown in developer tools:

 - `ERROR: crystal formatter --check`: when crystal errors are found in your code.
 - `ERROR: crystal build`: when crystal build --no-codegen failed.
 - `ERROR: crystal tool context`: when crystal tool found errors in your code.
 - `ERROR: spawn`: when crystal program not exist in path or `mainFile` is wrong.
 - `ERROR: JSON parse`: when crystal output is different of JSON.

+Info messages are shown in output tab:

 - `INFO: processesLimit has been reached`: your project is taking too much time to analyze.
 - `INFO: implementations are disabled`: when `implementations` are disabled in settings.
 - `INFO: show types on hover is disabled`: when `types` are disabled in settings.